tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 # Acknowledgements

-We would like to thank Jonathan Hammell for his review comments.
+We would like to thank Jonathan Hammell and Andy Cunningham for their review comments.